-3) From property 3 of Red-Black trees, we can claim that the number black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is the total number of nodes.
+- From property 3 of Red-Black trees, we can claim that the number of black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is the total number of nodes.

 In this post, we introduced Red-Black trees and discussed how balance is ensured.
 The hard part is to maintain balance when keys are added and removed.
+We have also seen how to search an element from the red-black tree.
 We will soon be discussing insertion and deletion operations in coming posts on the Red-Black tree.